-Ask them to create a worship space, using a green cloth, a Bible, and a candle.
+Ask them to create a worship space, using a green cloth, a Bible, and candle.
 Hang the mountain mural in the worship space.
 Invite a child to write the word wise on the mural.
 Have another child add the word foolish.

 Ask some children to help prepare today's "Responding in Gratitude" activities.
 Suggest that one or two prepare to lead today's singing.
+Ask for a volunteer to practice reading today's Scripture passage.